The bell rang. You moved on.

 Three steps.
 We do the hard part.

-Getting your pension back shouldn't require a second teaching degree.
+Getting your pension contributions back shouldn't require a second teaching degree

 1